NicolasFlamel1/MWC-Pay/README.md

 * `-x, --tor_socks_proxy_port`: Sets the port to use for the external Tor SOCKS proxy address (default: `9050`)
 * `-b, --tor_bridge`: Sets the bridge to use for relaying into the Tor network (example: `obfs4 1.2.3.4:12345`)
 * `-g, --tor_transport_plugin`: Sets the transport plugin to use to forward traffic to the bridge (example: `obfs4 exec /usr/bin/obfs4proxy`)
+* `-z, --tor_create_onion_service`: Creates an Onion Service that provides access to the public server
 * `-f, --price_update_interval`: Sets the interval in seconds for updating the price (default: `3600`)
 * `-j, --price_average_length`: Sets the number of previous prices used when determining the average price (default: `168`)
 * `-q, --price_disable`: Disables the price API